Just as beautiful, but significantly more challenging than the Spring event!

 NOTE: Route sheets will be available as an excel file to registered riders if so requested via email between two weeks and five days before the event.
 However, we cannot guarantee that the route sheet will be 100% accurate.
 Though not anticipated, last-minute routing changes may be required.

-191 miles with about 10,300′ of climbing.
-This route is significantly more challenging than the Spring route – with substantially more climbing and many steep pitches.
+195 miles with about 11,500′ of climbing.
+This route is significantly more challenging than the Spring route – but the change has also made the route more unique, with new roads and new challenges.
+The route stays closer to Solvang/Buellton, allowing for shorter options if needed/desired.
 Riders should expect to require a bit more time on the bike between checkpoints.
 As such, if a rider is concerned about riding 40+ challenging miles between water/food stops, then a camelbak or other hydration system is recommended.

 Volunteers: We always need volunteers!
 To provide a little incentive, when you volunteer for a Planet Ultra Double Century event, you receive a discounted entry into any other Planet Ultra single-day event.
 If you work for 2-6 hours you’ll receive a Voucher for 50% discount on a Planet Ultra single day event.
 If you work 6 or more hours you’ll receive a Voucher for 75% discount on a Planet Ultra single day event.
 So please contact us to let us know when and where you’d like to help.
 Please note that the intent of our discounted entry offer is to encourage riders themselves to give something back to the sport they love.
 However, we also appreciate when riders bring along family and friends who they’ve recruited to help out; so we’re offering a one-half ride credit to the recruiter if the volunteer doesn’t want the ride credit.
 Ride credits must be used within a year of the date of volunteering and must be redeemed during the early registration period.